COVID Vaccine Information

 - If you are sick, contact your healthcare provider.

-For student protocols related to COVID-19, please refer to pages 10-18 in the San Benito CISD Reopening Plan.
-The Reopening Plan can be accessed here:
+For student protocols related to COVID-19, please refer to San Benito CISD's Return to School Plan (RTSP).
+The RTSP can be accessed here:

 COVID-19 Cases Reported by Texas Public Schools